ShiyuFan0820/CSLearningNote/DailyPractice/20240111_csv_and_pandas_library.md

 2. Let users enter the name of the province.
 3. Once the users enter the name and hit the "ok" button, if it's actually exists, add the name to the map.
 4. Show the numbers of the correct names that the users entered.
+5. Set a secret word "Exit" to end the game.
+6. When the game is end, collect the provinces that are not answered right and print them.

 **What will be made in the end:**